 We also think that it is very unlikely that any RAW conversion software would achieve what "ACROS" achieves.
 We all know that there are excellent RAW conversion software in the market, but we also believe that the magic of X-Processor Pro is not so easily solved.

-We only have X-Pro2 to enjoy the simulation mode, which took more than 10 years to realize.
+We only have X-Pro2 to enjoy the simulation mode.
+It took us more than 10 years to realize this film simulation.

 Wouldn't this be the enough reason to buy the new camera?